 The process of applying for long term disability benefits can be tedious.
 The process involves a lot of gathering information and can be overwhelming to some.
 If you have questions, you may want to consult an experienced LTD attorney.
 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.

-If your LTD claim has been wrongfully denied or terminated and you’d like to speak to one of our Pensacola Long Term Disability Insurance Attorneys about your denied claim, contact us at (866) 853-4512 to schedule a consultation.
-We can help you evaluate your claim to determine if you will be able to access Long Term Disability Benefits and how to move forward with the process.
+If your LTD claim has been wrongfully denied or terminated and you’d like to speak to a long term disability insurance attorney about your denied claim, contact us at (888) 321-8131 to schedule a consultation.
+We can help you evaluate your claim to determine if you will be able to access long term disability benefits and how to move forward with the process.